-To facilitate the use of a photovoltaic powered cathodic protection systems without battery backup, the steel sheet pilings were provided an initial one-time only preconditioning polarization for a predetermined continuous time period to the extent that these pilings were initially polarized to a high negative potential by a temporary DC power source.
-It is to be noted that the evolution of a protective hydrogen film is merely a beneficial by-product of the preconditioning polarization at the higher negative potentials.
+To facilitate the use of a photovoltaic powered cathodic protection systems without battery backup, the steel sheet pilings were provided an initial one-time only preconditioning polarization for a predetermined continuous time period to the extent that these pilings were initially polarized to a relatively high negative potential by a temporary DC power source.
+The photovoltaic power system was provided with blocking diodes to prevent any possibility of current reversal.
+It is to be noted that evolution of a protective hydrogen film is merely a by-product of the preconditioning polarization at the higher negative potentials.
+Additionally, depending upon the environment and if higher (more negative) polarized potentials could be maintained other than required to provide basic complete cathodic protection, formation of thicker calcareous deposits having protective value over a period of time could occur.
 The initial DC power for polarization can be provided by a DC power source such as a portable motor driven DC generator or a portable motor driven DC welder.

 The COASTSYSTA photovoltaic powered cathodic protection system tests performed and other data obtained, provide a further explanation that the anode-seawater-cathode piling structure acts like a battery and when allowed to rest, the polarity level recovers and is electrochemical in nature.
 An electrochemical lead-acid battery, for example, can recover charge if allowed to rest after serving a load.
 The electrochemical reaction reverses slightly when the load is disconnected, however, a capacitor without an external current source cannot recover by simply removing the load.
-It is believed that the one-time only initial preconditioning polarization of the structure embeds atomic hydrogen which can also migrate and diffuse in the structure.
-This system delays the decay of the negative potential and permits the photovoltaic arrays to provide a "trickle" charge, allowing the system to easily provide complete continuous cathodic corrosion protection including cloudy, overcast, rainy and nighttime conditions without the necessity for DC power backup such as batteries.
+It is believed that the one-time only initial preconditioning polarization (controlled conditions) of the structure embeds single hydrogen atoms in the steel sheet piling that can also migrate and diffuse in the structure.
+This system delays the decay of the negative potential and permits the photovoltaic arrays to supply sufficient power allowing the system to easily provide complete continuous cathodic corrosion protection including cloudy, overcast, rainy and nighttime conditions without the necessity for DC power backup such as batteries.